Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

-The class-wise vulnerability of the SI \cite{si} against the FGSM, PGD, and CW \cite{fgsm,pgd,cw} adversarial attacks under Task-IL setting of continual learning is depicted in Figure \ref{fig:si_til}.
-The first and second row depicts the class-wise vulnerability of the SI against FGSM.
-Similarly, the third and fourth row shows the class-wise vulnerability of the SI against PGD, and the fifth and sixth row presents the class-wise vulnerability of the SI against CW.
-The first sub-figure in rows 1, 3, and 5 presents the SI average performance under standard evaluation of continual learning.
+The class-wise vulnerability of the SI \cite{si} against FGSM, PGD, and CW adversarial attacks \cite{fgsm,pgd,cw} under the Task-IL setting of continual learning is depicted in Figure \ref{fig:si_til}.
+The first and second rows depict the class-wise vulnerability of the SI against FGSM.
+Similarly, the third and fourth rows show the class-wise vulnerability of the SI against PGD, and the fifth and sixth rows present the class-wise vulnerability of the SI against CW attacks.
+The first sub-figure in rows 1, 3, and 5 presents the SI's average performance under standard evaluation in the context of continual learning.
 The degradation under untargeted adversarial attacks is depicted in the second sub-plots in rows 1, 3, and 5.
-Furthermore, the following sub-plots show the decline in average performance as a result of targeted adversarial attacks.
-The headers of the sub-plots bring attention to the targeted labels.
-The x-axis represents the task number while the y-axis shows the average accuracy over 10 runs.
+Furthermore, the following sub-plots illustrate the decline in average performance due to targeted adversarial attacks, with the headers of the sub-plots indicating the targeted labels.
+The x-axis represents the task number, while the y-axis displays the average accuracy over ten runs.